 I create from the heart, moving through devotion, wonder, joy, and beauty, while also offering honest contemplations on the self, its shadows, and the quiet pain of being a sensitive soul in the modern world.

 Like the mystics before me, I understand this path as more than “love and light”.
 Spirituality must be lived, not merely performed or conceptualised.
 I am not interested in transcendence that bypasses the body or the psyche.
-This is why my writings are grounded in presence, honesty, and embodiment, and with a willingness to remain with complexity rather than rushing toward enlightenment.
+This is why my writings are grounded in presence, honesty, and embodiment, and with a willingness to remain with complexity rather than rushing towards enlightenment.

 Wholeness is not perfection or arrival.
-It is a steady devotion to presence ~ embracing vulnerability, suffering, and becoming, as much as light and awakening.
+It is a steady devotion to presence ~ embracing vulnerability, suffering, and becoming… as much as light and awakening.

-My work gives language and validation to being deeply sensitive, honours the wisdom of so-called “negative” emotions, and questions the toxic dynamics that pervade contemporary spiritual and mental health communities (e.g. false light gurus, spiritual bypassing).
+My work gives language and validation to being deeply sensitive, honours the wisdom of so-called “negative” emotions, and questions the unhealthy dynamics that pervade contemporary spiritual and mental health communities (e.g. false light gurus, spiritual bypassing).

 This work is an ongoing practice of mine, a way of staying in relationship with life as it unfolds.